openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetHealth.md

 - Health values typically range from 0.0 to 100.0
 - An NPC with 0.0 health is considered dead
-- Health can be set to values above 100.0 for enhanced NPCs
-- Use this function to monitor NPC status in combat scenarios

 ## Related Functions